 Dear Brothers and Sisters:

-On April 28, 2020, the labor movement will observe the International Workers’ Memorial Day to remember workers who have been killed or injured on the job and to energize the fight for strong safety and health protections.
+On April 28, 2022, the labor movement will observe Workers’ Memorial Day to remember and honor our members and all workers across the globe who have been killed or injured on the job.
+We urge you to participate in activities that will mourn the loss of life and health, shed light on the risks and hazards that workers are exposed to every day, and energize the fight for strong safety and health protections.

 For decades, unions have led the struggle for improved working conditions, dignity, and respect on the job.
 Unions have won legislation and protections that have made the workplace safer for all workers.
 Still, millions of workers are injured, diseased, or killed by job hazards each year.
 Data from the U.S. Bureau of Labor Statistics show that in 2020, there were close to 5,000 fatal workplaces injuries and close to 4 million recordable injuries and illnesses.
 Transportation incidents remained the most frequent type of fatal event.

 The COVID-19 pandemic highlighted the fundamental right to and importance of a safe workplace for every worker.
 The pandemic has been a devastating threat to Teamster members’ lives, most of whom are employed in essential and frontline positions.
 The IBT Safety and Health Department stepped into action to help safeguard our members by developing fact sheets, guidance documents, informational podcasts, template contract language, and a COVID-19 tool kit containing science-based recommendations and guidance on keeping workers protected from the highly contagious and life-threatening COVID-19 virus.
 We petitioned employers and regulatory agencies to require prevention measures in all workplaces, including ventilation requirements, personal protective equipment, training, and other measures that shield workers from workplace exposures.